InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - makes contributions
     - sometimes part of the community
     - sometimes sent by another part of the organization to develop a feature for it.
-This is why contributors are sometimes referred to as Guests.
+This is why contributors are sometimes referred to as being part of the _Guest Team_.
     - responsible for "fitting in"/conforming to the host team and it's expectations and processes
     - similar to an Apache Developer or committer

 - Trusted Committer
-    - Sometimes referred to as a host.
+    - In the analogy above, a member of the _Host Team_.
-    - In this analogy, he is both resonsible for building the house and setting the house rules to make sure his guests are comfortable.
+    - In this analogy, they are both responsible for building the house and setting the house rules to make sure their guests are comfortable.
-    - In comparison to the Contributor, a TC has rights to push code closer to production and is generally allowed to perform tasks that have a higher level of risk associated with them.
+    - In comparison to the Contributor, a TC has earned the responsibility to push code closer to production and is generally allowed to perform tasks that have a higher level of risk associated with them.
 - Product Owner
     - Responsible for defining and prioritizing requirements and stories for the community to implement.
     - Also interacts directly and frequently with the trusted committers.
 E. g. a TC will want to collaborate with the PO to make sure donated features actually belong into the product.
+    - Generally speaking, the TCs role is not to accept all contributions but only those which meet the criteria in terms of scope and quality.
     - Distinction between the guest and host PO - have to negotiate requirements, if necessary.
     - Depending on the type of InnerSource community, there might not be a PO